Tawkie/tawkiefr-website/content/faq/index.en.md

 ---
 title: "Tawkie - Frequently Asked Questions"
 description: |
-  Frequently asked questions about Tawkie, the all-in-one messenging app helping you save time and increase your digital wellbeing
+  Frequently asked questions about Tawkie, the all-in-one messaging app helping you save time and increase your digital wellbeing
 date: 2023-07-10
 ---